Colocynthidis fructus

 This section has been translated automatically.

-Overdosage may result in painful intestinal cramps and severe diarrhoea with loss of water and electrolytes.
-An overdose with a toxic damage is only possible with a dosage outside the package size.
+In the event of an overdose, painful intestinal cramps and severe diarrhea with loss of water and electrolytes may occur.
+An overdose with toxic damage is only possible with a dosage outside the pack size.

-The homeopathic globules Citrullus colocynthis D6 are toxicologically harmless and a frequently prescribed homeopathic agent for colicky pain conditions associated with abdominal pain, nausea and nausea.
-Infants and toddlers receive as initial dose 5 globules per hour, infants 1 globule.
-In case of a noticeable improvement, usually after the 3rd day, 5 globules or 1 globule is reduced to 3 times daily.
+The homeopathic globules Citrullus colocynthis D6 are toxicologically harmless and a frequently prescribed homeopathic remedy for colicky pain conditions accompanied by abdominal pain, nausea and nausea.
+Small children and infants are given 5 globules every hour as an initial dose, infants 1 globule.
+If there is a noticeable improvement, usually after the 3rd day, the dose is reduced to 5 globules or 1 globule 3 times a day.
 They can usually be discontinued after a few days.

 Literature